Sugar Futures Melt on Large Supplies

 Prices for the sweetener rose to a two-month high earlier this week, spurred by an ethanol tax cut in Brazil.
 But sugar futures have since tracked lower on supply pressure.
 Futures fell sharply on Thursday as they slid through technical support indicators.

-"The supply is very high.
-That's bearish for the short term, and it's mainly coming from Brazil," said Peter Mooses, a senior market strategist at RJO Futures in Chicago, referring to an ongoing harvest in the South American country.
-Brazil is the world's largest producer of sugar.
+"It's a very bad environment," said Adam Sarhan, chief executive of investment firm 50 Park Investments.
+"You have a lot of supply, and demand is tepid at best."

+A harvest in Brazil, the world's largest producer of sugar, was exacerbating the supply situation, said Peter Mooses, a senior market strategist at RJO Futures.

-Raw sugar for October delivery was down 2.3% to 14.45 cents a pound on Thursday morning at the ICE Futures U.S. Exchange, falling as low as 13.92 cents a pound.
+Raw sugar for October delivery closed 3.3% lower at 14.31 cents a pound on Thursday at the ICE Futures U.S. Exchange, falling as low as 13.92 cents a pound earlier in the session.

 Analysts said technical factors were largely behind Thursday's moves.
 Otherwise positive indicators were starting to soften on the back of cooler buying interest, Sucden Financial Research said in a note to clients.